final-hill/cathedral/CONTRIBUTING.md

   - **Reject**: Move the requirement to the Rejected state

 #### 3. **Active**
-- **Purpose**: Approved and officially part of the project
+- **Purpose**: Requirements that are officially part of the project
-- **Description**: Requirements that have been reviewed, approved, and are currently being implemented or maintained
+- **Description**: Requirements that have been approved and are currently in effect.
+Each Active requirement has a unique ReqId for tracking and reference
 - **Actions Available**:
   - **Revise**: Create a new version in the Proposed state (original remains Active until the revision is approved)
+    - **Restriction**: Cannot revise if there are newer versions already in Proposed or Review states to prevent conflicting parallel changes
   - **Remove**: Move the requirement to the Removed state

+**Versioning Behavior**: When an Active requirement is revised, a new version is created in the Proposed state while the original Active version remains unchanged.
+This allows for parallel development where multiple proposed changes can exist simultaneously, each following independent review processes.
+However, to prevent conflicts, only one revision can be in progress at a time.

 #### 4. **Rejected**
 - **Purpose**: Requirements that were reviewed but not approved